Job-Seeking Doctoral Candidates Graduating May 2020

 Dissertation Title: Universal Free School Meals: Implementation of the Community Eligibility Provision and Longitudinal Impacts on Student Nutrition, Behavior, and Academic Performance

 Dissertation Executive Summary: The Community Eligibility Provision, a federal provision of the National School Lunch and Breakfast Programs that became available nationally in 2014, allows high-poverty schools to serve universal free meals.
 Amelie’s mixed methods dissertation explores systematic barriers to implementation of the Community Eligibility Provision, and its longitudinal impact on student nutrition, academic, and behavior outcomes.

-Job Type Preferences: Research and related positions, program management, or consultation in academic, non-government and community-based non-profits, or government-run organizations.
+Job Type Preferences: Research, professorship, and consultation opportunities in academic, non-government and community-based non profits, private organizations, or government-run organizations.

 Advisor: Brendan Saloner, PhD

 Dissertation Title: State Strategies to Improve Use of Medications for Patients with Hepatitis C